rstdoc/rstdoc/doc/_dcx_api.rst

            ):

 Default interpreted text role is set to math.
-The link lines are added to the .rest file or .rest lines
+The link lines are added to the rest file or rst lines

 :param infile: a .rest, .rst, .txt file name or list of lines

 :param outfile: None and '-' mean standard out.

     If io.StringIO, then the lines are returned.
-    For .rest ``|xxx|`` substitutions for reST link targets in infile are appended if no ``_links_sphinx.rst`` there
+    ``|xxx|`` substitutions for reST link targets
+    in infile are appended if no ``_links_sphinx.rst`` there

 :param outinfo: specifies the tool to use.